DawMatt/arch/Sparx EA/My Searches.md

 * Use "\<Search Term\>" within the SQL block whereever you want the search term to be replaced
 * Add "Package_id in (#Branch#)" to a where clause to restrict the search to the currently highlighted package within Project Browser.
 Refer to the "Search Current Package" searches for examples
 * Selecting "ea_guid AS CLASSGUID" allows you to open the properties of a search result directly, and to find it on diagrams, via the search result's context menu
-* "Inside Enterprise Architect" Leanpub eBook[3] has a number of downloadable queries that are worth exploring, and the book contains material useful for query developers
+* [Inside Enterprise Architect][3] Leanpub eBook has a number of downloadable queries that are worth exploring, and the book contains material useful for query developers

 ## Warning: Searches can be repository type specific